-It seems that most of HR departments are more occupied with the problem what are employees’ training needs rather than what method should be picked up to have good and long-lasting training results.
-Repetition and hands on activity are vital to retain knowledge.
+It seems that most of the HR departments are more occupied with the problem of what are employees’ training needs rather than what method should be picked up to have good and long-lasting training results.
+Repetition and hands-on activity are vital to retaining knowledge.
 It is also fundamental what tools are used since they can hugely impact employee’s knowledge retention.
 Microlearning, though gaining more popularity, is still not used to such an extent as one might expect.
 The aim of this article is to present how microlearning is employed by some of the companies to achieve outstanding business results, but also to make the learning journey an attractive experience for their employees.

 One of the examples of microlearning’s use is onboarding prepared by Domino’s Pizza.
-The idea was to give its new employees a standardized training when they come to work.
+The idea was to give its new employees standardized training when they come to work.
 Onboarding is often overloaded with knowledge, sometimes it discourages new staff.
-They have to learn many different things: ingredients, quantities and recipes and it’s tough to prioritize things in the beginning.
+They have to learn many different things: ingredients, quantities, and recipes and it’s tough to prioritize things in the beginning.
 Additionally, the tasks need to be done in a limited period of time.
-The training aimed to engage them with their new duties, to quickly teach them know-how and give the possibility to come back to the training if needed.
+The training aimed to engage them with their new duties, to quickly teach them the know-how and give the possibility to come back to the training if needed.
 The formula used in the training was gamification and it was highly rated by the staff.
-As a result, Domino Pizza claimed increase of speed to competency among the employees, cost savings due to learning right proportions from the beginning and as a result more satisfied customer.
+As a result, Domino Pizza claimed an increase in speed to competency among the employees, cost savings due to learning right proportions from the beginning and as a result more satisfied customers.

-Another example of using microlearning method was employed by American retailer Walmart who introduced a compliance training for the employees.
-Walmart needed to introduce safety culture which would affect in the decrease of injuries and accidents at work and last but not least save a lot of company’s money.
-Additional challenge was the fact that the workforce was multi-generational.
-Instead of traditional trainings, Walmart introduced Axonify™ microlearning platform.
-Employees were supposed to log into the platform while they had some down time during each shift.
+Another example of using the microlearning method was employed by American retailer Walmart who introduced compliance training for the employees.
+Walmart needed to introduce safety culture which would affect the decrease in injuries and accidents at work and last but not least save a lot of the company’s money.
+An additional challenge was the fact that the workforce was multi-generational.
+Instead of traditional training, Walmart introduced Axonify™ a microlearning platform.
+Employees were supposed to log into the platform while they had some downtime during each shift.
 They had a task to play the game for 3 to 5 minutes and after to answer some questions regarding safety.
 They were given instant feedback on their results and the system remembered answers so it was able to come back to employee’s gaps in knowledge.
 The platform acted as a continuous loop.
 Both knowledge and behavior were tested to make sure that they were implemented on a daily basis.
-Walmart successfully diminished number of injuries and accidents at work.
-It increased significantly the knowledge on safety regulations among the employees.
+Walmart successfully diminished the number of injuries and accidents at work.
+It increased significantly the knowledge of safety regulations among the employees.
 The platform gained huge popularity, not only was it focused on individual needs but it also did it in a funny, engaging way.

-Examples of microlearning can also be found in a competitive pharma industry.
+Examples of microlearning can also be found in the competitive pharma industry.
 Connectmedica™ uses microlearning in its Highp platform.
-Highp allows to send personalised messages via SMS, e-mail or push-up notification.
+Highp allows sending personalized messages via SMS, e-mail or push-up notification.
 Microlearning is one of the aspects of the platform.
-Additionally, it has also tools to conduct account-based campaigns, can be used for customer services and allows for follow ups.
-Highp microlearning is an up-to-date solution which can be used for onboarding new employees, product training or just-in-time training.
-It allows the employees to have trainings without disturbing their daily working routines.
-For the company it means cost savings as trainings can be easily updated and they are cheaper in comparison to traditional trainings.
+Additionally, it has also tools to conduct account-based campaigns, can be used for customer services and allows for follow-ups.
+Highp microlearning is an up-to-date solution that can be used for onboarding new employees, product training or just-in-time training.
+It allows the employees to have training without disturbing their daily working routines.
+For the company, it means cost savings as training can be easily updated and they are cheaper in comparison to traditional training.
 Messages are positively assessed by 90% of recipients.
 Highp gets very positive feedback from the leading pharma companies.

-Microlearning can be used for different trainings with different purposes.
+Microlearning can be used for different pieces of training for different purposes.
 Its up-to-date features (mobile use and usually game-like formula) make it appealing to employees.
 Microlearning opens a new chapter in learning methods.